xuri/excelize-doc/en/style.md

 ### Color fill {#shading}

-The following shows the `shading` styles sorted by excelize index number:
+The following table shows the shading styles used in `Fill.Shading` supported by excelize index number:

 Index|Style|Index|Style
 ---|---|---|---